Teaching an Online Class

 3. Approved applicants submit a Distance Education Addendum (DEA) to CurricUNET.

 4. Pass the SFCCD-mandated training to teach online: "Introduction to Online Teaching and Learning" (IOTL).
 Note that @ONE's equivalent course or training at another CCC may be accepted along with a CCSF-specific self-paced short course.
 Please contact us for details if you have completed similar training.

 5. Meet with the Alternative Media Specialist for an accessibility compliance check for your course.

 6. Meet with the Distance Learning and Teaching Specialist to confirm compliance with the DEA.

-7. Present your course at the Online Course Showcase, typically the first day of final exams in the semester before you teach.
+7. Present your course at the Online Course Showcase/Final Review, during the semester before you teach.

 SFCCD-Mandated Training to Teach Online

 If you have not gone through the SFCCD-mandated training, you will need to take the 5-week IOTL training before you may teach online at CCSF.
 (You may satisfy this requirement with @ONE's equivalent training plus the CCSF-specific self-paced course as described above.)